 The UW Alzheimer's Disease Research Center has a special focus on urban, rural, and reservation-dwelling American Indian and Alaska Native populations in the Pacific Northwest and surrounding areas.

-This website maintains a variety of resources for researchers, students, and clinicians interested in Alzheimer's disease and related dementias in American Indians and Alaskan Natives, and will be regularly updated with new content.
-For questions about distribution and reuse of these materials please contact email@example.com.
+This website maintains a variety of resources, including video recordingsand slideshows of research talks and presentations, for researchers, students, and clinicians interested in Alzheimer's disease and related dementias in American Indians and Alaskan Natives, and will be regularly updated with new content.
+For questions about distribution and reuse of these materials, please contact email@example.com.